-The island is located in the St. John River, 12 km upstream from Fredericton and six km downstream from the Mactaquac dam, and to the south of Sugar Island.
-This Island is part of a group of islands known as the Keswick Islands.
+The island is located in the St. John River, 12 km upstream from Fredericton and 6 km downstream from the Mactaquac Dam, and to the south of Sugar Island.
+This island is part of a group of islands known as the Keswick Islands.
 It can only be accessed by boat.

 Access from the south side of the river is difficult due to a lack of public property off of the old Trans-Canada Highway from where one could launch a boat.
 Access from the north side is gained by following Hwy 616 south from McKeens Corner.
 A high quality farm road provides good access to Sugar Island.
 This road is gated and at times locked.
 Consequently, permission is required from the landowner to travel the road.
 Sugar Island has been largely developed for agricultural purposes and the roads and bridges are well maintained.
 Parking is available directly abreast of Burpee Bar on the north side of the river.
 A short 175 m canoe paddle brings one to Burpee Bar.

 View or Navigate to this preserve via Google Maps.